d-krupke/cpsat-primer/06_coding_patterns.md

 exchangeable objectives.
 It includes fixing the current objective value to prevent degeneration and using the current solution as a hint.

-**Implemented Changes:** We created a member `_objective` to store the current objective function and added methods to set the objective to maximize value or minimize weight.
+We created a member `_objective` to store the current objective function and added methods to set the objective to maximize value or minimize weight.
 We also introduced methods to set the solution as a hint for the next solve which will automatically be called if the `solve` found a feasible solution.
 To not degenerate on previous objectives, we added a method to fix the current objective value based on some ratio.

 ```python
 class MultiObjectiveKnapsackSolver: